StefanMunnes/SICSS_2023/sessions/day4_text_analysis_1/day4_text_analysis_1.md

 # Text as data specifics

-for text as data more relevant than working with classical structured data:
+Challenges of Text as data compared to conventional structured data:
 - no clear workflow
 - data, pre-processing, methods and models vary strongly on research question
 - specifics for different languages, e.g. for pre-processing